bhardwajRahul/bagel/doc/runbooks/setup/cursor.md

 }
 ```

-Return to the UI and ensure that bagel is toggled on and the status indicator is green.
+**Save it** and return to the **Cursor Settings**.
+Ensure that bagel is toggled on and the status
+indicator is green.

 For more details on connecting MCP servers to Cursor, see the
 [Cursor MCP doc](https://cursor.com/docs/context/mcp).

+## 🎉 Congrats!
+You are all set.

+Still having trouble? 🤦 It’s not your fault.
+[File a ticket](https://github.com/Extelligence-ai/bagel/issues) and let us know.